10 Ways to Connect with Your Partner

 - Say thank you more often.
 I love how you…These are like deposits in the emotional bank account of your relationship–a principle used by Dr. John Gottman who has spent years conducting research on habits and behaviors of couples.

 - Be kind and compassionate and expect the same in return.

 - Recall the qualities you saw in your partner when you met.
 Focus on the positive qualities of your partner.
-They’re probably still there, hidden behind the barriers intimates build over time if they stop being conscious about their relationship.
+These qualities are probably still there, hidden behind the barriers intimates build over time if they stop being attentive to their relationship.

 - Stop criticizing your partner.
 Even for small things.
 Criticism is a withdrawal from your relationship bank account.
-(Is the account in the red or black?)
+(Is your account in the red or black?)

 - Be persistent.

 Don’t wait until it is too late or too hard.
-The earlier you use these types of strategies, the better.
+The earlier you use these strategies, the better.
 The wider the chasm of disconnection, the harder it is to build a bridge.
 Make your relationship a priority in your life.
-Start today with tiny shifts, and before you know it, you’ll be reconnected in a way that makes your heart feel glad.
+Start today with tiny shifts, and before you know it, they’ll become habits, and you’ll be reconnected in a way that makes your heart feel glad.